easypanel-io/website/docs/05-templates/ploi-roadmap/index.md

 ## Description

-Roadmap is an open-source software for roadmapping needs.
-It allows users to create and customize roadmaps, mention users in comments, upvote items, and generate automatic OG images.
-It also has a simplified role system and supports OAuth 2 single sign-on.
+Roadmap is an open-source software designed to streamline your roadmapping process.
+It offers a completely customizable platform where you can mention users in comments, upvote items to prioritize them, and generate automatic slugs.
+The software also features a Filament admin panel and a simplified role system that includes administrator, employee, and user roles.
+Roadmap supports OAuth 2 single sign-on with your own application and automatically generates OG images, including the branding color you&#39;ve set up.
+It also integrates with GitHub, allowing you to assign a repository to each project and manage issues directly from the roadmap admin.
+The software is built with PHP and requires a database to function.

 ## Instructions